Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Customized with a broad range of variables, including photos, from Active Directory and other sources
 - Applied to all mailboxes (including shared mailboxes), specific mailbox groups or specific e-mail addresses, for every primary mailbox across all Outlook profiles
 - Assigned time ranges within which they are valid
-- Set as default signature for new mails, or for replies and forwards (signatures only)
+- Set as default signature for new e-mails, or for replies and forwards (signatures only)
 - Set as default OOF message for internal or external recipients (OOF messages only)
 - Set in Outlook Web for the currently logged in user
 - Centrally managed only or exist along user created signatures (signatures only)